-GREENS BILL: No more public money to spruik nukes - Bill passes Upper House
+GREENS BILL: No more public money to spruik nukes - Bill passes SA Parliament

 November 1st, 2017

-On the 1st of November, Mark's Nuclear Waste Storage Facility (Prohibition) (Public Money) Amendment Bill 2017 was taken through all remaining stages and was passed by the Legislative Council.
+On the 1st of November, Mark's Nuclear Waste Storage Facility (Prohibition) (Public Money) Amendment Bill 2017 was passed by the Legislative Council.

-Below is a transcript of second reading contributions and debate on the Bill.
+Below is a transcript of second reading contributions and debate on the Bill in the Legislative Council.

 (Continued from 21 June 2017.)

 The Hon.
 D.G.E.
 HOOD: I rise to speak on the Nuclear Waste Storage Facility (Prohibition) (Public Money) Amendment Bill and indicate that the Australian Conservatives will not be supporting the bill.
 I am sure that is no surprise to anyone here.
 I also indicate, to members' pleasure, that I will be speaking for a very brief period on this bill.
 I thought that would be widely supported.
 The Australian Conservatives believe that the findings of the royal commission are a reasonable starting point for discussion for South Australia to host a commercial spent fuel repository.
 We believe that at least the option for further investigation into these matters should at least remain open.
 I do not intend, as I said, to give a substantial contribution on this bill, as I spoke at length on the benefits of a nuclear fuel repository in South Australia in the last sitting week.